 - Arc Words: "Trust" and variations thereof.

 - Bottomless Pits: Subverted.
-They Wrap Around instead.
+The room in which they first appear is called Bottomless Pits, but they Wrap Around instead.

-- Call Back: Remember how, on the second level, your "benefactor" lies to you: "This is not the right way.
+- Call-Back: In the second level, your "benefactor" lies to you: "This is not the right way.
 The beams of light will reset you.
 There must be another way out."
-Well, on the final level, this is exactly what happens.
-The beam of light DOES reset you.
-The "benefactor" says, once again, "There must be another way out," and this time, he's actually telling the truth.
+In the final level, this is exactly what happens- The beam of light DOES reset you.
+The "benefactor" says, once again, "There must be another way out," and this time, they are actually telling the truth.

 - Invincible Minor Minion: Both types of enemies can only be killed by dropping blocks on them.